Ad spend

 CPC = ad spend / clicks

 CPC tells you the cost of each click.
 CTR tells you how often impressions become clicks.
-A campaign can have a low CPC because traffic is cheap, or because the ad is reaching a broad audience that may not buy.
+A campaign can have a low CPC because the ad is efficient, or because it is reaching a broad audience where clicks are inexpensive but not necessarily valuable.

 The creative and offer are likely earning attention efficiently.